Langshi: Publication history

-Literary significance and reception
+Reception and legacy

 Cuncun Wu and Mark Stevenson argue that Langshi "represents a complete abnegation of any form of moral standpoint" and "lacks even the slightest hint of moral didacticism or contrition, and instead parodies moral conventions by upending them".
 Furthermore, they claim that "in the history of the Chinese novel there are few works that can match Langshi in ... being devoid of any suggestion of a moral causality."

 Martin W. Huang writes that Langshi is an example of "erotic fiction as a transgressive genre (that) seems occasionally to have offered more latitude for viewing deviations, especially those committed by women, with more tolerance."
 For instance, Mei Suxian makes the "feminist" gesture of allowing his wife Li Wenfei to have sex with his servant and bisexual lover Lu Shu, because she allowed her husband to keep a concubine.
 The early Qing dynasty commentator Liu Tingji (劉廷璣) attacks the novel as "poison", while Giovanni Vitiello criticises the book for being "rather poor in plot and repetitive in style".